Academic Catalogs

 College Service Charge & Student Representation Fee

 The College Services Charge is $20 per semester for fall and spring and $12 for the summer session.
 The College Service Charge provides funding for ASGWC to provide students with a variety of programs and services.
-Students also receive discounts at local businesses and free entry to athletics and campus life events.
+Students also receive discounts at local businesses and free entry to athletics and Campus Life events.
 The Student Representation Fee is $2 per semester for fall and spring with one dollar going to the Student Senate for California Community Colleges and one dollar staying at Golden West College to fund student advocacy and representation.

 GWC Student Discounts Program